Stability of Kernel Sheaves on Del Pezzo Surfaces: Tilt Stability

-Numerical walls in the $H$-slice are constrained.
-The following standard result states that numerical walls are a unique vertical line or nested semicircles on each side of the vertical line.
+Numerical walls in the $(\alpha,\beta)$-plane are constrained.
+The following result states that in reasonable cases numerical walls consists of a unique vertical line and nested semicircles on each side of that vertical line.

 \begin{lemma}[\cite{maciocia2014}] Fix an object $E\in D^{b}(X)$. \begin{enumerate} \item{ $W(E,F)$ is given by the equation:

 where